Six hundred people in the space of fifty square meters. They’re crammed in tight around the edges and we only just get our own spot.

 She’s dancing up beside me.

-I spin her around, and she returns the favour.
+I spin her around, and she returns the favor.

 “It seems like we should be doing something more important with our lives.”